jayant-yadav/GSoC17-proposal/GSoC2017JayantYadav.md

 ### **10. What other commitments do you have this summer?**

 Time that can be devoted: 35-40 hrs/week.
+Although I will be having my end semester exams during community bonding period.

 ### **11. Have you previously participated in the Google Summer of Code?**